C$ 149 Find Cheap Flights from Vancouver to Joshua Tree

 • What’s the cheapest day of the week to fly between Vancouver Intl Airport and Joshua Tree?

-Consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
-For your return to Vancouver Intl Airport, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.
+Consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
+For your return to Vancouver Intl Airport, you’ll find the best rates on Saturdays and the most expensive ones on Mondays.

 • How does KAYAK find such low prices on flights from Vancouver to Joshua Tree?